 |Year||MSCI USA Momentum Index||MSCI USA Index||S&P 500|

-As you can see, the MSCI USA Momentum Index beat the other two indexes in seven of the last 11 years.
-However, it is notable that during the year of the financial crisis in 2008, the index performed worse than other indexes.
-This lends credence to one notion that momentum investing can add to growth during periods of good stock market growth, but fails to protect capital well during bad times.
+Past performance is never a guarantee of future returns, but with that in mind, one can form general theories about the patterns of these indices.
+As you can see, the MSCI USA Momentum Index beat the other two indexes in seven years between 2008 and 2019.
+However, it is notable that, during the year of the financial crisis in 2008, the index performed worse than other indices.
+This suggests that momentum investing can add to growth during periods of good stock market growth, but it may fail to protect capital during bad times.

 - Momentum investing is a strategy that involves buying securities that are performing well and selling those that are performing poorly.

 - Momentum investing is essentially the opposite of the classic "buy low, sell high" saying.